warpfork/go-file/README.md

 The major differences between go-file and other libraries are:

-- we're embracing POSIX and most of its details (such as uid, gid, etc) -- whereas many other libraries try to smooth over those properties and pretend they don't exist.
+- we're embracing POSIX and most of its details (such as uid, gid, etc) -- whereas many other libraries get to the `Stat` call, realize this is hard, and try to make do with the `os.FileInfo` interface to poor effect.
-- we're leaning into the Go type system to make as many errors compile-time impossible as we can (most essential types have constructors that enforce correctness of parameters, rather than shrugging and allowing create-by-casting).
+- we're leaning into the Go type system to make as many errors visible at compile-time as we can (most essential types have constructors that enforce correctness of parameters, rather than shrugging and allowing create-by-casting).
 - a major intention of this library is to make it possible to reason about posix-style metadata of files, _regardless_ of what system you compiled on (e.g., the `syscall` package is *not* acceptable for any of our public APIs).

 (And yes, if a cast that peeks into the `syscall` package is sufficiently commonly used by users to get at some important detail,